bjartnes/bounded-disturbances/README.md

 This runs on dotnet core in VS Code and should work on Windows/Linux/Mac, but it requires Docker to work properly set up like described here https://code.visualstudio.com/docs/remote/containers.

-It also runs online at https://online.visualstudio.com/ which is the easiest way to set things up.

 For an intro to Polly - which could be a nice background - I would recommend watching  https://www.youtube.com/watch?v=2kfCXMoVCqM and perhaps code-along with the examples here https://github.com/App-vNext/Polly-Samples/

 For a background on why we have been working on this in NRK see https://aka.ms/cloudstories-3